ubports/docs.ubports.com/userguide/advanceduse/ssh.rst

 Copy the public key to your device
 ----------------------------------

 You need then to transfer your public key to your device.
 There are multiple ways to do this.
-For example:
+These are a few options:

 * Connect the ubports device and the PC with a USB cable.
 Then copy the file using your filemanager.
 * Or transfer the key via the internet by mailing it to yourself, or uploading it to your own cloud storage, or webserver, etc.